 Catalog view is the alternative 2D representation of our 3D virtual art space.
 This page is friendly to assistive technologies and does not include decorative elements used in the 3D gallery.

-Wuji無極 is a sound installation that explores the boundaries of the human body.
+Wuji無極 is a virtual sound installation that explores the boundaries of human bodies.
 In Wuji, human figures are intertwined, the identities are eliminated, and the personal boundaries for those bodies are blurring.
 The distorted and entangled visual connects my childhood memory of playing with Chinese knots.
 Before creating written characters and languages, ancient Chinese use knots to communicate and record histories.
-After thousands of years of iterations, today, the Chinese knot is no longer a tool for preserving history but a decoration that inherits the spirit of appreciating mystic patterns' beauty.
+After thousands of years of iterations, today, the Chinese knot is no longer a tool for preserving history but a decoration that inherits the spirit of unity.
 Through twisting, weaving, and binding, all ropes are tied tightly to strengthen the beliefs of unity in traditional Chinese culture.

-In this virtual exhibition, you will navigate through the city constructed by human forms and look up at the central tower but never have the chance to fly to reach the sky, like ancestors who built the tower of Babel but fail due to god's punishment.
+In Wuji無極, the viewer will travel through the city constructed by human forms and look up at the central tower but never have the chance to reach the sky, like ancestors who built the tower of Babel but fail due to god's punishment.
 Nowadays, differences and barriers among people have been extended to national, racial, and gender issues.
 In Wuji, a more united world can be imagined.
 When the physical forms and differences between individuals no longer limit us, a pure existence that presents the concept the infinity is emerging.